SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Main to Feature Merges
 ^^^^^^^^^^^^^^^^^^^^^^
-One of the bigger differences between CumulusCI Flow and Github Flow or git-flow is that we automate the merging of commits to a projects main branch into all open feature branches.
+One of the bigger differences between CumulusCI Flow and GitHub Flow or git-flow is that we automate the merging of commits to a projects main branch into all open feature branches.
 This auto-merge does a lot for us:

 * Ensures feature branches are in sync with the  main branch.
 * Re-tests each feature branch with any changes to main since the merge generates a new commit